Stanford University has one of the largest campuses in the US and is one of the most prestigious universities in the world.

 In total, companies founded by Stanford affiliates and alumni generate more than $2.7 trillion annual revenue, which would be the 10th largest economy in the world.
 These companies include Nike, Netflix, Hewlett-Packard, Sun Microsystems, Instagram, Snapchat, PayPal and Yahoo.

 The first American woman to go into space, Sally Ride, received an undergraduate degree in physics from Stanford in 1973.
-Just 10 years later, she made her ascent into space, and is now a physics professor at Stanford.
+Just 10 years later, she made her ascent into space.

 In the five years leading up to 2012, the university embarked on a challenge to raise more than $4 billion.
 The fundraising exceeded this target and concluded the campaign having raised $6.2 billion, which will be used for more faculty appointments, graduate research fellowships and scholarships, and construction on 38 new or existing campus buildings.